-Buddy-up (virtually) with a friend, family member or colleague and support each other to do 26 minutes of exercise a day.
-Here’s the best way to buddy-up
+Buddy-up (virtually) with up to 5 friends, family members or work colleagues and support each other to do 26 minutes of exercise a day.
+Here’s how to buddy-up

 It can be any activity and it’s not competitive.
-We don’t care how far or how fast you go, just that you do your 26 minutes and help your buddy to do theirs.
+It’s not about how far or how fast you go, just that you do your 26 minutes and help your buddy or buddies to do theirs.

-Well, it’s all about helping you to achieve the UK’s Chief Medical Officer recommends that we should do at least 150 minutes of moderate activity a week.
+Well, it’s all about helping you to achieve the UK’s Chief Medical Officer (CMO) recommendation of doing at least 150 minutes of moderate activity a week.
 If you do mayathon every day, you’ll clock up 182 minutes a week and, even if you were to miss a day, you’d still be up at 156.

-Each week there are about 10 million people in the UK who say that their mental health isn’t great – and now that we are all having to adapt to live with social-distancing, the need to stay active (and connected) has never been greater.
+Each week there are about 10 million people in the UK who say that their mental health isn’t great.
+So, the need to stay active and close to our friends has never been greater.

 Having a buddy is at the heart of mayathon because supporting each other is a great way to keep you motivated and make sure that you do your 26 minutes of activity each day.

-Although you (probably) won’t be doing your 26 minutes of activity with your buddy physically alongside you, their mayathon app will be linked to yours, so you’ll be able to use it to support and encourage each other without having to meet up.
+Although you (probably) won’t be doing your 26 minutes of activity with your buddies physically alongside you, their mayathon app will be linked to yours, so you’ll be able to use it to support and encourage each other without having to meet up.
 You can check the Buddies page on the app to see what your buddy group has been up to and to send each other boosts as well.
 Here’s how to buddy-up